Have you ever wondered how to make taro milk tea from scratch, only using natural ingredients?

 - Drain the cooked taro and combine it with milk and sweetener of choice.
 Optionally add some vanilla extract and purple food coloring.
 Blend until smooth.

-- You may serve it with tapioca balls.
+- You may serve it with tapioca balls to make it a purple boba tea.

 - Make sure your taro root is soft and cooked: raw taro is toxic, causing an unpleasant stingy feeling in the mouth, stomach pain and even respiratory difficulties.